kimsreal/korea-sns/readme.txt

 * Has been modified to use the images included in the plug-in for all the Share button.
 * The article lists a summary article has been modified only the bottom button is visible.

+= 1.3.1 =
+* Button to solve the problem that is output to the vertical

 == Upgrade Notice ==

 = 1.0 =